ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 TBD

-### 23: Weak JWT MAC password
+### 23: Weak JWT MAC Secret (hard)
+The JSON Web Token (JWT) that is created by the DIBA server uses a weak secret for the MAC.
+If an attacker manages to find this secret, he can create valid JWTs for DIBA.

+**Goal:** Get a JWT (e.g., by using an intercepor proxy) and crack the MAC password.

-Works, check available JWT crackers
+**Check**: Works, check available JWT crackers

 Use a simpler password